tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-22-first-look-at-doc360-bridging-support-and-tech-pubs-tools.md

 To learn more, see <a href='https://rebrand.ly/doc360'>Document360</a>.
 You can get a good sense of Document360 by <a rel="nofollow" href="https://docs.document360.io/docs">exploring its own documentation</a> (which of courses uses Document360).

+For more comments and discussion on this post, see the [related Linkedin thread](https://www.linkedin.com/feed/update/urn:li:activity:6526458595519926272).

 ## Your reactions and input

 I'd like to hear your reactions and input about Document360.
 Here are a few questions.
 You can see the [ongoing results here](https://www.questionpro.com/t/PGD3QZeLzc).